Why did you decide to earn a degree at Harvard Extension?

 I achieved balance by changing my rate of pursuit depending on my other responsibilities.
 Going into this degree with an inflexible plan would have been disastrous.

 Communication was also important: my lifestyle was constantly adapting to the changing requirements of work, relationships, and school.
-I tried to maintain open dialogs with my family and supervisors about school so they could become the support network I knew I would need.
+I tried to maintain open dialogues with my family and supervisors about school so they could become the support network I knew I would need.

 What types of student resources and special options did you take advantage of as a student at Harvard?
 How did they help?